Paradigm-Shift-Labs/gss-auto-exporter-lite/README.md

-# Google Sheets Auto Exporter
+# Google Sheets Auto Exporter - lite
 Script to auto export a sheet from Google Sheets Workbook to .csv or .tsv to a folder on Google Drive

 ## Background